-“It’s true, Gareth,” Isobel said.
-She managed not to laugh, but Gareth could see the threat of it dancing in her smile.
+“It’s true,” Isobel said.
+She managed not to laugh, but Gareth could see the threat of it in her smile.
 “She’s only five, but she’s almost six.”

 “Oh, almost six.
 That explains it, then.”
 Having fixed the shoes, Gareth stood.
 “Are you ladies ready to go?
 I know Ofelia doesn’t want to miss the songs.”

-The Ranulfs rented their carriage with the Carols, another family staying at their hotel.
-All seven of them managed to fit into the cramped interior, and as the driver spurred the carriage into action, leading them off down the bumpy streets, one of the Carols complimented Ofelia’s dress.
+The Ranulfs shared their rented carriage with the Carols, another family renting in the same building.
+All seven of them managed to fit in the cramped interior, and as the driver spurred the carriage into motion, leading them off down the bumpy streets, one of the Carols complimented Ofelia’s dress.
 After Isobel made Ofelia—suddenly turned shy—say thank you, Isobel returned the compliment by telling the Carol women how handsome their sons looked in their new finery.

-That was all the conversation that passed on the short ride to their destination, and soon, the driver was pulling to a stop on a busy street.
+And that was all the conversation that passed on the short ride to their destination.
+Soon, the driver pulled to a stop on a busy street.
 Gareth climbed out first and helped the women.
 The Carol boys were content to jump without assistance, one of them landing in mud and ruining his shiny shoes.
 Gareth caught Ofelia before she could follow their example.

 Before them, the bright lights of a church shone down through stained glass windows, setting the street aglow with dancing patches of colors, shining on the heads of people waiting to get inside.
 Gareth and his family were among these, Gareth and Isobel walking arm in arm and Ofelia winding through the crowd ahead of them.
 The pointed spires of the building stood dark against the dusky sky.

-Gareth expected the familiar peace of evening church to descend upon him when he walked through the open doors, but for the first time in his life, it didn’t come.
-The Gallontean church might be louder and colder than the one back home, but it still gave him some sort of calm.
+Gareth expected the familiar peace of an evening church service to descend upon him when he walked through the open doors, but for the first time in his life, it didn’t come.
+This Gallontean church might be louder and colder than the one back home, but it usually gave him some sort of calm.
 Tonight, he couldn’t find it beneath thoughts of missing Kings and Unity missions.

 The service began shortly after their arrival.
-Ofelia stopped paying attention as soon as the hymnal singing was done.
+By the time the hymnal singing was done, Ofelia had stopped paying attention.
 She had a great deal of patience for a five year old, but even she had a limit.
-So did Gareth, and more so than usual of late.
-He had more important things on his mind.
-He was silent throughout the service, on the way back to the carriage, and even on the entire ride home.
+But then, so did Gareth, and more so than usual of late.
+He had more important things on his mind and there was something about the way the preacher spoke on loyalty and faith that made Gareth feel ill.
+He stayed silent throughout the service, on their way back to the carriage, and even on the entire ride home.
 He was grateful for the Carols’ presence, as it meant Isobel could do nothing but shoot him worried looks.
 If she asked him what was wrong, he wouldn’t know how to answer.

-Ofelia woke slightly during the transition from carriage to bedroom, just enough to help Gareth get her into a sleeping gown.
+She woke slightly during the transition from carriage to bedroom, just enough to wrap her arms sleepily around Gareth’s shoulders as he carried her and then help him get her into a sleeping gown.
 He sat with her and took all the small pins and clips out of her hair, singing an old hymn under his breath as he did.
 Ofelia piped in sleepily where she knew the words, or where she thought she knew them.

 Gareth struggled to speak past the lump in his throat.
 He remembered all the times he’d had this exact conversation with his own father, all the times he’d been consoled with later-broken promises.
 He never thought he’d do the same to his own child.
 “Not long at all, love.
 Soon, you and your mother will go back home, and I’ll be there with you before you know it.”